jonathan-priebe/dwc-server-container-setup/README.md

 # DWC Server Python3

-Modern Nintendo DS/Wii Wi-Fi Connection Server Emulator with Django Admin Panel and Pokemon GTS support.
+A Docker-based setup for hosting a custom Nintendo Wi-Fi Connection (WFC) server, enabling online functionality for various Nintendo DS and Wii titles with Django Admin Panel and Pokemon GTS support.

 ## Table of Contents